Pixel-Ape-Labs/pixel-ape-labs-docs/docs/discord-tools/message-commands/reaction-rewards.md

 ![Reward Reactions Modal](../../assets/reward-reactions-modal.png)

-2. A message is returned asking you to confirm and approve the reward amount, showing you the number of unique users, reward per user, reward todal, and your reward wallet balance.
+2. A message is returned asking you to confirm and approve the reward amount, showing you the number of unique users, reward per user, reward total, and your reward wallet balance.

 ![Reward Reactions Response Confirmation](../../assets/reward-reactions-response-confirmation.png)